microservicios-ing-soft-v/.github/README.md

 All microservices follow well-established architectural patterns:
 - **API Gateway Pattern** for centralized request routing and access control.
 - **Health Check Pattern** for active health monitoring and auto-recovery of services.
-- **Circuit Breaker Pattern** for controlling the flow of requests in case of failures, particularly between the API Gateway and backend services.

 ---

 ## Architecture Components